Ciclesonide (By breathing)

 - This medicine may also increase your risk of having infections or sores in your mouth or throat.
 Check with your doctor right away if you notice any signs of a throat infection.

-- Your doctor will need to check your progress at regular visits while you are using this medicine.
-Be sure to keep all appointments.
+- Your doctor will check your progress and the effects of this medicine at regular visits.
+Keep all appointments.
 Also, you may need to have your eyes checked at regular visits.

 Possible Side Effects While Using This Medicine